Arisiru/boilerplate_mlflow/README.md

 - run `python entry_training.py` to run a training
 - run `mlflow ui` to confirm that a run was tracked by mlflow

+### DVC

+For model and experiment data sets' version control please follow [DVC documentation](https://dvc.org/).
+If you followed the pipenv section the dvc should be part of your virtual environment.
+Please pull data from storage `$ dvc pull`

+When you're pulling data for very first time you need to authorize access, follow recomendation from Google drive and use generated token to authorize access.

+Access to the data storage is read for all, don't try to push anything to the data repo.

+Use dvc commands to commit, push, pull changes to data and models

 ### Git hooks (optional)

 **Pay attention** this step is optional but strongly suggested, as it make sure that linter is applyed